 Educators know that developing any kind of literacy requires practice.
 Building on the literacy model for reading and writing, we need to see peace as a skill set that we must work hard to master, and dedicate years to develop.
 And even once developed, the skills of peace making must be actively maintained, rather than passively habituated.

-We are gathering ideas for group projects, assignments, in-class exercises, and community activities built around peace literacy themes, in order to help students develop, master, and maintain their peace-making skills.
+We are gathering ideas for group projects, assignments, in-class exercises, films, and community activities built around peace literacy themes, in order to help students develop, master, and maintain their peace-making skills.

 Want to share your own ideas?
 We'd love to hear from you!
 Contact firstname.lastname@example.org.

-- College Level Assignment for English Comp using Chappell's Soldiers of Peace, prepared by Krista Hensley
+College Level Assignment for English Comp using Chappell's Soldiers of Peace, prepared by Krista Hensley

-high school level examples for download
+high school level exercises/assignments

-- High School Level Writing Assignment for English classes, using Chappell's Soldiers of Peace, prepared by Krista Hensley
+High School Level Writing Assignment for English classes, using Chappell's Soldiers of Peace, prepared by Krista Hensley

-- High School Level Book Report Assignment/Template/Rubric for reading Chappell's Peaceful Revolution, prepared by Chris Mahon
+High School Level Book Report Assignment/Template/Rubric for reading Chappell's Peaceful Revolution, prepared by Chris Mahon

-middle school level examples for download
+middle school and primary level exercises/assignments

-- Middle School Level In-class Activity on Animal Posturing to accompany Chappell's The End of War, prepared by Susan Radford
+Middle School Level In-class Activity on Animal Posturing to accompany Chappell's The End of War, prepared by Susan Radford

 classroom materials for educators

-- Poster: Aggression and the Fires Burning Beneath, inspired by a design from Krista Hensley.
+Poster: Aggression and the Fires Burning Beneath, inspired by a design from Krista Hensley.

-Films featuring themes consistent with Peace Literacy
+films featuring themes consistent with peace literacy

-- Nobel Peace Prize winner Wangari Mathaii's non-violent strategies for environmental advocacy are documented in Taking Root: The Vision of Wangari Mathaii
+Nobel Peace Prize winner Wangari Mathaii's non-violent strategies for environmental advocacy are documented in Taking Root: The Vision of Wangari Mathaii

-- Comedy Duo Key and Peele illustrate the human reluctance to engage in hostile aggression in “Hold Me Back” (Comedy Central)
+With their characteristically brutal and incisive humor, comedy duo Key and Peele illustrate the human reluctance to engage in hostile aggression in “Hold Me Back” (Comedy Central)

-- Trauma and other underlying fires that cause human aggression
+Trauma and other underlying fires that cause human aggression

-- Mike Tyson Interview (HBO Real Sports)
+Mike Tyson Interview (HBO Real Sports)

-- Children Full of Life - a documentary from Japan showing how Mr. Kanamori, a teacher of a 4th grade class, teaches his students teamwork, community, the importance of openness, how to cope, and the harm caused by bullying
+Children Full of Life - a documentary from Japan showing how Mr. Kanamori, a teacher of a 4th grade class, teaches his students teamwork, community, the importance of openness, how to cope, and the harm caused by bullying

-- Using respect in policing
+Using respect in policing